jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 `linkinv` and `linkfun`, which are used for transforming variables from the whole number line (minus infinity to infinity) to probabilities (zero to one) and back again.

-A vector of values, `x`, and a vector of probabilities, `p`, are available.

 **Steps**